How a School Psychologist Is Supporting Students From a Distance During COVID-19

 Christie is a doctoral candidate at St. John’s University.
 She holds a provisional certification as a school psychologist.
 She has completed both her part-time (3 days a week) and full-time (5 days a week) internships at Scarsdale High School, located in Westchester, NY.
 In between both internships, she did a part-time externship in the Program for Anxiety and Traumatic Stress Studies (PATSS) at Weill Cornell/New York Presbyterian.

-About Kimberley Stewart
+About Kimberley Stewart - Guest Author

-Kimberley Stewart is a Design Principal at Education Elements.
+Kimberley Stewart was a Design Principal at Education Elements.
 She is passionate about collaborating with educators to create transformative learning experiences that enable all learners to thrive.
 Kimberley worked in nonprofit early in her career, developing edtech initiatives in Southern California and utilizing her analytical insight to better understand stakeholder needs to ensure project success.
 At Hanover Research, Kimberley was based in D.C. but consulted with schools, universities, and educational organizations nationally and globally to understand their unique challenges and develop effective solutions.
 Her impressive project outcomes were recognized when she received the firmwide STAR Award.
 She also co-founded an entrepreneurship education organization based in NYC, Taipei, and Hong Kong where she utilized design thinking to support innovative learning for students and teachers.
 Most recently, she spent time in Mauritius, Kenya, Rwanda, and South Africa laying the foundation for a career placement program for African Leadership University.
 Kimberley earned a B.A. in Sociology from Stanford University.
 She currently resides in Los Angeles and enjoys traveling in her free time.
 She has visited all 50 U.S. states and over 60 countries.